-Update: here is a link to the Ocata website.
-The start of a new era for what was formerly ACT.
+Here is a link to the Ocata website, marking the start of a new era for what was formerly Advanced Cell Technology or ACT.

 It’s been a big summer for stem cell biotech Advanced Cell Technology (ACT; stock ACTCD) as it continues what I would call a process of reinventing itself.

 ACT recently did a notable 100:1 reverse split on its stock, opening it up to a whole new group of investors.

 The company has also settled some previously lingering litigation and gotten new some new IP.

 The latest development is a move to change the company’s name to Ocata Therapeutics.
 I asked Bob Lanza about the name changed and he told me that “Ocata is a native American (Huron) word for ‘medicine man’.”